lambdatoast/lambdatoast.github.com/_drafts/functions-functors.md

 Particularly, the naming `F(X)` does **not** imply that `F`, the *functor* itself, is a "container," or anything like that.

-Easy vocabulary points: If the target and source categories of a functor are the same, then we say the functor is an "*endo*functor."
+Surprise fact: Guess what we call a functor whose target and source categories are the same. *Endo*functor, yes.

 ## 3.1 Functors in a programming language

-First let's substitute what we already implemented for **PL**, into the mathematical definition of a functor, to get a good idea of what we have to implement next:
+First let's substitute what we've already implemented for **PL**, into the mathematical definition of a functor, to get a good idea of what we have to implement next:

 > A Functor maps a category to another category while *preserving the structure*